mist64/c64ref/kernal/kernal_dh.md

 another byte has been received.

-Read/Set Status and Set Message Control FE07/FE57-FE20/FE6E
+# Read/Set Status and Set Message Control FE07/FE57-FE20/FE6E

-Called by: JMP from Kernal READST vector at FFB7; alternate entry at FE18/FE66 by JMP from Kernal SETMSG vector at FF90;
+**Called by**: JMP from Kernal READST vector at FFB7; alternate entry at FE18/FE66 by JMP from Kernal SETMSG vector at FF90;
 alternate entry at FElC/FE6A by JSR at EDB2/EEB9 in Set Status Word, JSR at EE4F/EF4D in Receive Byte from Serial